 Who said quiche has to have crust?
-To make up for the lack of crust, I added potatoes to my quiche to provide some healthy carbohydrates and extra nutrients such as potassium (good for your heart) and vitamin C (antioxidant, good for your skin).
-This recipe actually reminds me of a tortilla espanola due to the lack of crust and the addition of potatoes.
+Unless you are buying a premade crust, adding a crust can add a lot of extra time and steps.
+For a lazy cook like me, a crust is just not necessary.
+To make up for the lack of crust, and keep it satisfying, I added potatoes to my quiche to provide some carbohydrates and extra nutrients such as potassium (important for heart health) and vitamin C (antioxidant, necessary for your skin).
+This crustless quiche recipe actually reminds me of a tortilla espanola due to the lack of crust and the addition of potatoes.
 However, unlike the tortilla espanola, this dish is baked in the oven like a quiche.

 Crustless Quiche with Potatoes and Spinach